Real Estate, Mathematics, and Financial Literacy: Tips for Teachers Helping Students Plan for Success

 Real Estate, Math, and Financial Literacy Concepts in Early Elementary School (Grades K-3)

 In early elementary school, the concept of a major purchase like buying a home is almost impossible to understand.
-Students of this age have very little .
+Students of this age have very little concept of money and its value.
 As such, much of the literacy and real estate teaching here simply sets the foundation for future study.
 You aren't going to teach students about home buying and real estate investment in kindergarten, but you can teach them some basic economic concepts that will help them grow.

 From grade K through grade 2, students are not yet ready to learn advanced economic concepts.
 Instead, they need a basic introduction to the ideas of buying, selling, and earning income.
 They also need to understand the fact that they have needs and wants, and they must grasp their power to make choices that affect those needs and wants.

 Students in this age range need to be able to understand that:

 · People have different wants and need to choose between different things they may want

 · People sometimes have to be able to tell the difference between "needs" and "wants."

 · We can choose the type of lifestyle we want

 · We use goals to help us reach that lifestyle

 · Our understanding of money affects the decisions we make